Specialized Pediatric Services

 Time for a Little More TLC

-After receiving initial stabilization, the Pediatric Trauma Center’s multifaceted care continues in the Pediatric Intensive Care Unit (PICU) and Pediatrics Unit, which are staffed by pediatric critical care specialists, board-certified pediatricians, nurses, respiratory therapists, occupational therapists, physical therapists, social workers, speech therapists, dieticians and pediatric intensivists who are available 24/7.
+After receiving initial stabilization, the Pediatric Trauma Center’s multifaceted care continues in the Pediatric Intensive Care Unit (PICU) and Pediatrics Unit.
+The units are staffed by pediatric critical care specialists, board-certified pediatricians, nurses, respiratory therapists, occupational therapists, physical therapists, social workers, speech therapists, dieticians and pediatric intensivists who are available 24/7.

 The 14-bed PICU is certified by the California Children’s Services (CCS) and provides sick children with the highest level of intensive medical care.